 With increasing world population a comprehensive supply with high quality fresh organic food is more and more depending on efficient new growing methods.
 It will be critical to grow with high density, ecologically beneficial and close to the consumer.
 Urban farming is emerging and new production methods are currently tested and invested in.

 Aponix.eu started as a project of Manticore IT GmbH in 2015.
-The company was renamed in April 2018: aponix GmbH, Im Neuenheimer Feld 583, D-69120 Heidelberg/Germany.
+The company was renamed (actually up-cycled) in April 2018 into: aponix GmbH, Im Neuenheimer Feld 583, D-69120 Heidelberg/Germany.